 A nursing mother should be careful of what she consumes, including medicines, since what she eats can reach the baby through breast milk.
 Certain drugs may not be suitable for babies and have harmful side effects.
 Many mothers may consider having a nasal decongestant such as phenylephrine while breastfeeding.
 However, phenylephrine may reduce the supply of breastmilk (1).
-Therefore, it is strongly recommended to consult with your doctor to avoid any adverse fetal exposure due to the medication.
+It is highly recommended you consult with your doctor before taking any medications while breastfeeding to avoid any adverse fetal exposure due to the medication.

 Read on to know about the effects of phenylephrine during breastfeeding, its safety regarding the baby, and the necessary precautions that you should take.